WeiAkaneDeng/WeiAkaneDeng.github.io/README.md

 ## Welcome to GitHub Pages

-This is a central space for user guide/manuals of some of the tools hosted on the main github page [editor on GitHub](https://github.com/WeiAkaneDeng).
+This is a central space for user guide/manuals of some of the tools hosted on the main [github page](https://github.com/WeiAkaneDeng).

 ### Support or Contact